prysmaticlabs/documentation/website/docs/install/install-with-script.md

 </Tabs>

-## Install and configure a beacon node using Prysm
+## Step 2: Install and configure a beacon node using Prysm

 You should have an execution node running locally on `http://localhost:8545` before proceeding.